Classic Bonzai vs Modern Bonzai 2

 Cancelled Web Parts & Alternatives

-Some Classic Bonzai web parts are not available in Bonzai 2.
+One Classic Bonzai web part is not available in Bonzai 2.
 Here's why, and what to use instead:

 Delve